Ainscough: Expansion, employment and trade

 Early records come from the Churches of Croston, Ormskirk and Standish in Lancashire.
 Many Lancashire Ainscough families were Yeoman farmers and some of the family continued farming until the period of industrialisation.
 The Milling company of H & R Ainscough (Hugh and Richard of Parbold) established a successful business at Burscough and Southport.
 Branches of the family developed around Blackrod, and by the 19thC, across the whole of Lancashire.
 As industrialisation came to Lancashire, the women took work in cotton mills and the men on the railways, particularly the L&YR and the LMS.

-In the early 19th century, most male - and some female - Ainscoughs in the villages of Blackrod, Haigh, Aspull were coal miners.
+In the early 19th century, most male – and some female – Ainscoughs in the villages of Blackrod, Haigh, Aspull were coal miners.
 They started as drawers, pulling coal carts, at the age of ten (until this was stopped by legislation), graduating to miners at around the age of sixteen.
 The area was rich in cannel coal, a high-grade, rich but volatile coal, and many mines were on the estate of the Earl of Crawford and Balcarres who lived at Haigh Hall.
-All but one of the five sons of Ralph (b.1782 in Blackrod) were miners - and nearly all male descendants of these Ainscoughs were also miners, as censuses from 1841 to 1901 attest.
+All but one of the five sons of Ralph (b.1782 in Blackrod) were miners – and nearly all male descendants of these Ainscoughs were also miners, as censuses from 1841 to 1901 attest.
 In the 1850s and 1860s, some of the Ainscough miners moved further afield to Westhoughton, Pemberton, Hindley and Ince, with some members of their families going into the silk and cotton weaving industries.

 In 2006 several Ainscoughs featured in the Sunday Times Rich List.

 Catholic tradition

 Many branches of the family maintained the Catholic tradition after the Reformation, for 300 years until religious tolerance eased in the 19th century, members of the family being charged with recusancy, as recorded in "Return of the Papists".
 Many became priests, most prominently Anthony Ainscough, Prior of Ampleforth Abbey.
-Business men H&R Ainscough Hugh and Richard Ainscough were the benefactors of the RC Church, Our Lady & All Saints, Parbold founded 1884 and also the local Catholic primary school.
+Business men H&R Ainscough Hugh and Richard Ainscough were the benefactors of the Catholic church, Our Lady & All Saints, Parbold founded 1884 and also the local Catholic primary school.

 The Catholicism or otherwise of the Lancashire Ainscoughs in general is also open to speculation.
 Prior to the Reformation, of course, all English people were Catholic by default.
 Evidence suggests that the Lincolnshire-based line Ayscough families turned away from Catholicism and towards Lutheran beliefs through the turbulent Reformation and Tudor religious periods.
 Many other Lancashire Ainscoughs were baptised in the Anglican churches of St. Katherine in Blackrod, and St. Peter in Bolton-le-Moors (now modern Bolton).
-Wesleyan Methodism also appealed to many working-class people in the mid-19th century, who saw the Anglican church as a bastion of the upper, ruling class, and there were Wesleyan chapels in many towns - such as Chorley - in Lancashire - where Ainscoughs were married.
+Wesleyan Methodism also appealed to many working-class people in the mid-19th century, who saw the Anglican church as a bastion of the upper, ruling class, and there were Wesleyan chapels in many towns – such as Chorley – in Lancashire – where Ainscoughs were married.